The Diamond Model Theory: Shaping The Future Of National Competitiveness

 • Government: The role of the government can either enhance or detract from a nation’s competitive advantage.
 Effective government actions can support the development of the diamond’s components through sound economic policies, investments in education and infrastructure, and support for industries.

-• Chance: Events that are outside of control, such as significant technological innovations or global economic shifts, can reshape industry conditions and alter competitive positions.
-These events can disrupt the status quo and change the relative strengths of a nation in the global economic landscape.
+• Chance: Events outside of control, such as significant technological innovations or global economic shifts, can reshape industry conditions and alter competitive positions.
+These events can disrupt the status quo and change a nation's relative strengths in the global economic landscape.

 These components and external factors collectively explain how countries create and sustain competitive advantages in various industries, highlighting the dynamic nature of national competitive strength.